andreygud/lunch-voting-system/README.md

 ```
 GET /rest/vote/result?date={iso_date}
 ```
-The call returns voting results summary basically restaurants and number of votes against them.
+The call returns voting results summary - restaurants and number of votes against them.
 It takes date as an optional parameter, if specified it will return voting results for the date, if not it returns results for the current date.
 Access level: User